Nebulosity

 Astronomik-vs-Modern Up-light

-NEWER TYPE LPRs
+NEWER TYPE LPR FILTERS

 Let's look at the most modern of LPR filters offered in this century by a slew of filter makers, ostensibly after the arrival and bourgeoning popularity of digital cameras.